nginx/unit-docs/source/troubleshooting.rst

          # sysctl kern.coredump=1
          # sysctl kern.corefile=/path/to/core/files/%N.core

       Next, restart Unit to reproduce the crash condition.
-If installed as a
+If Unit is installed as a service:
-      service:

       .. code-block:: console

          # service unitd restart

-      If installed manually:
+      If it's installed manually:

       .. code-block:: console